"Are you serious?"

 Swinging her stockinged legs out of bed, Kaede rushed over to the door.
 But the brass handle wouldn't even turn, let alone open the exit.

 "Ma!?
-Pa!?" she yelled at the wooden frame, before pressing her ears against it.
+Pa!?" she banged on the wooden frame, before pressing her ears against it.

 There wasn't the slightest sound coming from the rest of the house.
 There wasn't even any sound in the neighborhood.
 Everything was just... silent.

 She tried to open the window next, with no more success.
 The glass offered her a view of the street outside.
-But despite the dusk sky that coincided with end of business hours, there was not a single pedestrian or car in sight.
+But despite the dusk sky that coincided with end of business hours, there wasn't a single pedestrian or car in sight.

 Her laptop did open.
 But when she pressed the power button, nothing happened.
 No light, no sound, the machine simply appeared dead.